slucey/RpathDev/README.md

 Rpath
 =====
+**Note: This repository is no longer updated - please visit [NOAA-EDAB/Rpath](https://github.com/NOAA-EDAB/Rpath) for the latest updates**
 This is the repository for Rpath - the R version of the Ecopath with Ecosim model

 The initial files are the code sent by Kerim to Sean on March 31, 2014 (ecopath_sim_r_v0_04_toSean_31_03_14.zip)